The Doll House

-The Doll House was a famous restaurant in Palm Springs which was run by Ethel and George Strebe from 1946.
-It was first mentioned in a local newspaper in 1935.
+The Doll House was a restaurant in Palm Springs which was run by Ethel and George Strebe from 1946.
+It was first mentioned by a local newspaper as an entrant in a local parade in 1935.
 It was patronised by celebrities who were entertained by other stars such as Peggy Lee.
 It closed in 1966, being replaced by an Italian restaurant, Sorrentino's.

-One of the staff employed there was Naomi Parker who is thought to be the woman in the We Can Do It! poster.
+One of the staff employed there was Naomi Parker Fraley, the woman who inspired the World War II-era We Can Do It! poster.